univention/kelvin-rest-api-client/README.rst

 Compatibility
 -------------

-A list of UCS\@school Kelvin REST API server versions which introduce breaking changes can be found in the [UCS\@school Kelvin REST API Documentation](https://docs.software-univention.de/ucsschool-kelvin-rest-api/kelvin-client-compatibility.html).
+A list of UCS\@school Kelvin REST API server versions which introduce breaking changes can be found in the `UCS\@school Kelvin REST API Documentation <https://docs.software-univention.de/ucsschool-kelvin-rest-api/kelvin-client-compatibility.html>`_.

 Usage